 Thank you, typewriter artist Louise Marler, for the private tour of your studio on our recent visit to California.
 The pop art/photography artist works in a cluster of art studios at Santa Monica Airport.

 The daughter of the leading regional typewriter retailer in the Midwest, she disappointed her father by declining to take over the business.
 But her fascination with the machines survived and she uses them iconographically in much of her work.
-Here Louise shows a work that keyed off of Orson Well’s typewriter, from Steve Soboroff’s collection of “typewriter’s of famous people”.
-Later this year, we will be hanging Louise’s work at Philly Typewriter in Mt Airy, and in the window of our South Street outpost in Center City, Philadelphia.
+Here Louise shows a work that keyed off of Orson Welles' typewriter, from Steve Soboroff’s collection of “typewriters of famous people”.
+We are pleased to be showcasing Louise's work this fall.

 Photo at Top: EMMA LAZARUS’ poem was inscribed at the base of the Statue of Liberty.
 Its most moving lines, embracing immigrants, wrap around the poster: